isomerpages/moe-rivervalleyhigh/pages/Information about the collection of A level results.md

 how to support your child through their next steps.
 <br>
 <br>Parents can accompany their child back to school.
 Due to limited car parking
-spaces, parking within the school is on a first-come-first served basis.
-Once the car park is full, our Security Staff will direct parents to park at the nearest HDB car parks opposite the school.</p>
+spaces, parking within the school compound is on a first-come-first served basis.
+Once the carpark is full, our Security staff will direct parents to park at the nearest HDB carpark located opposite the school.</p>
-<p></p>